This colourful salad of smoky grilled peaches with creamy blue cheese and crunchy toasted macadamia nuts tastes just as good as it looks.

 The second rule, is that you must dine at Depot in Auckland and order the fish sliders.
 If you don’t, you will be constantly asked “have you tried the fish sliders at Depot?” until it drives you insane.
-To be fair, Depot is pretty great.
-It’s not the best restaurant in Auckland, but is one of the most consistent when it comes to good service and high quality, simple, tasty food.
+To be fair, Depot is pretty great and is one of the most consistent when it comes to good service and high quality, simple, tasty food.

 While the fish sliders are failsafe order, I prefer some of the other dishes on the menu.
 One of my absolute favourites is the grilled peach salad with prosciutto and stilton.
 This recipe is inspired by Depot’s offering, but swaps salty prosciutto for smoky grilled red pepper.
 If you need a crowd-pleasing salad to take to a BBQ or shared dinner, this is the one for you.

 - This is a great way to use up peaches that are slightly underripe.
 The grilling softens and sweetens them up nicely.